justintadlock/breadcrumb-trail/readme.txt

 ### How it works ###

 This plugin automatically detects your permalink setup and displays breadcrumbs based off that structure.
-All sites have some sort of hierarchy.
+Nearly all sites have some sort of hierarchy.
 Breadcrumb Trail recognizes that and builds a set of unique breadcrumbs for each page on your site.

 This means that it can also detect custom post types and taxonomies right out of the box.
 Whatever you throw at it, it's got a solution.